Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     <pba-col>
         <strong> Market Equilibrium </strong>
         <ul>
-            <li> The transactions that manage to get into the blocks have fees representative of the current market equilibrum </li>
+            <li> The transactions that manage to get into the blocks have fees representative of the current market equilibrium </li>
         </ul>
     </pba-col>
     <pba-col>